Stop Failure

 Solution:

-Switch to the user who started workerman, or use a user with higher privileges to stop workerman.
+Switch to the user who started Workerman, or stop Workerman using a user with higher permissions.

-The saved PID file of the workerman main process is deleted, causing the script to not find the PID process and resulting in a stop failure.
+The PID file of the Workerman main process has been deleted, causing the script to be unable to find the PID process, leading to the stop failure.

 Solution:

-Save the PID file in a secure location, see documentation Worker::$pidFile.
+Save the PID file to a secure location, refer to the manual Worker::$pidFile.

-The process corresponding to the workerman main process PID file is not the workerman process.
+The process corresponding to the Workerman PID file is not a Workerman process.

 Solution:

-The grpc extension is installed, but the corresponding environment variables are not set for the grpc extension, causing an additional mounted process to be forked when started, which leads to a failure when stopping.
+The grpc extension is installed, but the corresponding environment variables for the grpc extension have not been set, causing an additional mount process to fork out after startup, which leads to a failure during stopping.